 - audit the downloading of data from NRGI’s sites

-NRGI stores your data on secure cloud-based servers operated by third-party contractors who are contractually obligated to keep the information secure and not to share it with others.
-By submitting your personal data and asking us to keep you informed in a way which requires us to maintain your information, you agree to this.
+NRGI stores your data in physical form and on its own computers and servers secured in its offices and on secure cloud-based servers operated by third-party contractors who are contractually obligated to keep the information secure and not to share it with others.
+NRGI has staff and offices based within and outside the U.K., the EU, and the European Economic Area (EEA), and may store and/or process your information outside the U.K, EU, and/or EEA.
+Any such storage or processing is carried out only under GDPR-compliant data-sharing agreements and with staff and offices bound to maintain GDPR-compliant policies and security.
+By submitting your personal data and asking NRGI to keep you informed in a way which requires us to maintain your information, you agree to this.

 Sending information over the internet is generally not completely secure, and NRGI cannot guarantee the security of your data while it’s in transit.
 Any data you send over the internet is at your own risk.